Exeter launches Black Lives Matter Creative Competition

 Within Exeter College there was general agreement that more must be done to address historic and persisting injustices and the College formed a Black Lives Matter working group, made up of students, fellows and staff, to consider ways the College could help.
 Among the group’s recommendations was that Exeter hold a Black Lives Matter Creative Competition, to show its commitment to recognising and celebrating diversity.

-We are proud to launch the Black Lives Matter Creative Competition, which this year will be on the theme “Here, Now, Then”.
+We are proud to launch the Black Lives Matter Creative Competition, on the theme “Here, Now, Then”.
 The Competition seeks to make space for a variety of voices and modes of expression, to recognise that art is universal and boundless, to provide a stage for themes and for people who have all too often been relegated to the sidelines, and to celebrate the diversity and talent within the Exeter College community.